 Samsung TV Plus app: where is it available?

-Samsung TV Plus is available in a total of 11 countries worldwide: US, Canada, UK, Germany, Austria, Switzerland, France, Spain, Italy, Thailand, and Korea (where it initially launched).
+Samsung TV Plus is now available in a total of 23 countries worldwide, after doubling the number of regions in an early 2021 expansion.
+That means you can now find it in the US, Canada, UK, Germany, Austria, Switzerland, France, Spain, Italy, Thailand, and Korea (where it initially launched), as well as new additions of Australia, Belgium, Brazil, Denmark, Finland, India, Luxembourg, Mexico, Netherlands, Norway, Portugal, and Sweden.

 If your region isn’t included in that list, you can’t access Samsung TV Plus.
 Sorry!
 Given the gradual expansion of the service, though, we would expect new territories to be included in the coming years – and Samsung tells us that more European countries will get the service in 2021.

 You can find the Samsung TV Plus app by turning on the television and heading to the Samsung TV Plus icon on the home screen – it should be on the far left, in a fixed position rather than mixed with the third-party apps.